angrysky56/gemini-mcp-client/README.md

 📋 Easy Installation Instructions
 Here's the correct way to set it up with Claude- maybe, doesn't throw an error, can't test for a few hours:
-Just use this config in Claude Desktop:
+Just edit in your paths and use this config in Claude Desktop:

 ```json
 {